ugyenn-tsheringg/Precision-Spam-Detection-Using-Multinomial-Naive-Bayes/README.md

 # Precision Spam Detection Using Multinomial Naive Bayes

 ## Overview
 This project implements a machine learning-based spam detection system to classify SMS messages as either spam or ham (non-spam).
 The dataset used contains SMS messages labeled as spam or ham, and the goal is to build a model that accurately identifies spam messages with high precision.
-The project follows a structured pipeline, from data cleaning to model deployment, and includes a web interface for real-time predictions.

 ## Dataset
 The dataset (spam.csv) consists of 5,572 SMS messages with the following columns:
 v1: Label (ham or spam)
 v2: Text of the SMS message
+Unnamed: 2,
+Unnamed: 3,
-Unnamed: 2, Unnamed: 3, Unnamed: 4: Mostly empty columns with sparse data
+Unnamed: 4: Mostly empty columns with sparse data

 After preprocessing, the dataset is reduced to 5,169 unique messages due to duplicate removal.